 Another great natural painkiller for cramps is cinnamon, which has antispasmodic, anti-clotting, and anti-inflammatory properties, which are basically the key properties you need during your period.
 For more forms of natural pain relief, check out this post.

 Your breasts can enlarge as much as a full cup size during your menstrual cycle.
 However, days after your period, your hormone levels drop, and your breasts will be at their smallest.

 16. Heavy periods could indicate another health condition

-If you have very severe PMS symptoms such as intense cramps, acne, and heavy periods, it could be a sign of hormonal conditions such a PCOS and/or endometriosis.
-Too often these symptoms are dismissed and overlooked, so it’s important to be aware of the conditions so you can receive the correct diagnosis.
+If you have severe PMS symptoms such as intense cramps, acne, and heavy periods, it could be a sign of hormonal conditions such as PCOS and/or endometriosis.
+Too often, these symptoms are dismissed and overlooked, so it’s important to be aware of the conditions so you can receive the correct diagnosis.
 Here’s a brief overview.

 PCOS: PCOS is a hormonal disorder that occurs among menstruators who are of reproductive age (after your first period) when your hormone levels are out of balance.
 As a result of this imbalance, it can cause many small fluid-filled sacs to grow inside the ovaries.
-1 in 10 women have PCOS and yet it’s a condition that few women know about, let alone know they have.
+1 in 10 women have PCOS, yet it’s a condition that few menstruators know about, let alone know they have.
 Find out more about PCOS here.

 Endometriosis: Endometriosis occurs when the lining of the uterus (the endometrium) is displaced and ends up in areas that it shouldn’t be, which can cause pain, worsening cramps, pain with intercourse, and many other symptoms of inflammation in the pelvis.
 For more info on endometriosis, read this.